Join US

 Undergraduate Students:

-Motivated undergraduate students are welcome to join the lab.
-Email Elham (ea2690 AT columbia DOT edu) with your CV, major, and research interests.
+Motivated undergraduate students currently enrolled at Columbia are welcome to join the lab.
+We suggest committing to research spanning at least two semesters.
+Email Elham (elham AT azizilab DOT com) with your CV, major, and research interests.

 Postdoctoral Fellows:

 Current projects include developing and applying statistical machine learning and deep learning techniques for analyzing and integrating high-dimensional single-cell and spatial genomic and imaging datasets to understand tumor heterogeneity and tumor-immune interactions.
-Ideal candidates have a background in machine learning, statistics, computer science, bioinformatics and/or genomics, cancer biology, immunology.
+Ideal candidates have a background in machine learning, statistics, computer science, bioinformatics and genomics.
+Knowledge in generative/foundation models is preferred.
 We have opportunities for both computational and experimental research.
-For more details see this.
-Interested candidates should email Elham (ea2690 AT columbia DOT edu) with their CV, a summary of research interests and future plans, and contact information for three references.
+Interested candidates should email Elham (elham AT azizilab DOT com) with their CV, a summary of research interests and future plans, and contact information for three references.

 Graduate Students: